Itegories: Extensive Restriction Categories

 \section{Extensive Restriction Categories}

-We now turn our attention to extensive restriction categories, with a view to showing the correspondence between Kleene wands and trace operators.
+We now turn our attention to extensive restriction categories.
 The objective of this section is to show that every extensive restriction category has a canonical interference relation induced by decisions and, moreover, that extensive restriction categories have binary disjoint joins.
 This means we can certainly consider Kleene wands for extensive restriction categories.